 Young adults aren’t the only ones returning to college campuses.
 A growing number of non-traditional students are taking their places in classrooms across the country, according to the National Center for Education Statistics.

 Spencer Smith is one of them.

-Smith, who works full-time as a member service representative at Dupaco Community Credit Union’s Hillcrest Road branch, also is working toward his associate’s degree and, eventually, his bachelor’s degree.
+Smith, who works full-time at Dupaco Community Credit Union, also is working toward his associate’s degree and, eventually, his bachelor’s degree.

-“I’ve grown up having my family tell me the importance of education,” says Smith, 27.
+“I’ve grown up having my family tell me the importance of education,” said Smith, 27.

 Establish a budget

 Creating a budget is priority no. 1.
 While this is important for any student, it’s especially crucial for non-traditional students, who typically have more “real world” expenses than their younger counterparts.

 “Living on your own is an expense most college students don’t have,” Smith said.
 “Sit down and find out how much money is coming in and going out each month.”